Breast Asymmetry Correction surgery with sydney plastic surgeon dr ellis choy

-Breast asymmetry surgeries are highly customisable and can be easily tailored to your specific needs.
-Dr Choy’s genuine interest in his patients’ needs will not only be readily apparent to you once you begin your consultation but also quickly impart the confidence that you have found the right surgeon for your aesthetic needs.
-You will leave the consultation already on your way to a personalised treatment based on your anatomy, medical history and ideal outcome.
+Breast asymmetry surgeries are highly customisable and can be tailored to your specific needs.
+You will leave your consultation with Dr Choy already on your way to a personalised treatment based on your anatomy, medical history and aesthetic goals.

 Possible procedures include:

 - Breast augmentation: A breast augmentation procedure will enlarge one or both breasts, through the use of implants.
 Different sized implants can be used in each breast to balance their size and shape.

 - Breast reduction: A breast reduction will reduce the size of one or both breasts by removing excess skin and fat to produce a more proportionate breast appearance.
 This may also reduce pain and discomfort in women who have very large breasts.

 - Breast lift: A breast lift will elevate the position of the breasts on the chest wall.
 This can be done on one breast only if they are in significantly different positions or on both breasts if a more youthful overall appearance is desired.

 - Fat transfer augmentation: A fat transfer augmentation can alter the size and shape of the breasts without implants using fat from your own body.
 As with implant-based augmentation, this can be done on one or both breasts depending on what is needed to improve symmetry.